-Here we report the experimental observation of ergodicity breaking due to many-body localization.
+Here we report the experimental observation of ergodicity breaking due to many-body localization away from the ground state.
 Our experiments are performed in a one-dimensional system of ultracold fermions in a bi-chromatic, quasi-randomly disordered lattice potential.
 We identify the many-body localized phase by monitoring the time evolution of local observables following a quench of system parameters.
-Specifically, we prepare a high-energy initial state with strong charge density wave (CDW) order (Fig. 1A) and measure the relaxation of this charge density wave in the ensuing unitary evolution.
+Specifically, we prepare a high-energy initial state with a strong, artificially prepared charge density wave (CDW) order (Fig. 1A) and measure the relaxation of this charge density wave in the ensuing unitary evolution.
 Our main observable is the imbalance I between the respective atom numbers on even (Ne) and odd (No) sites